 Currently led by Ben Veihelmann from the European Space Agency (ESA), Barry Lefer from the USA’s National Aeronautics & Space Administration (NASA), and Hiroshi Tanimoto from Japan’s National Institute for Environmental Studies (NIES), AC-VC’s goal is to collect and deliver data to improve monitoring, assessment, and predictive capabilities for changes in the ozone layer, air quality, and climate forcing associated with changes in the environment through coordination of existing and future international space assets.

-The AC-VC observes a large number of geophysical parameters related to atmospheric composition, which includes:
+The AC-VC observes a large number of geophysical parameters related to atmospheric composition, which include:

 - Ozone (O3) and constituents relevant to ozone chemistry in the troposphere and stratosphere (including hydrogen, nitrogen, chlorine, and bromine containing compounds)